pyvista/pyvista/doc/getting-started/index.rst

     Authors & Citation
     ^^^^^^^^^^^^^^^^^^

+    Using PyVista in your research?
+Please consider citing or acknowledging us.
+We have a publication!

     .. link-button:: authors
         :type: ref
         :text: Authors & Citation
         :classes: btn-outline-primary btn-block stretched-link

-    Using PyVista in your research?
-Please consider citing or acknowledging us.

     ---
     :column: col-12 p-3